All posts

 Do I need a Thai Tax Identification Number?

-If you are a Thai tax resident filing a PND 90 return, yes.
-Thai citizens receive a TIN automatically.
-Foreign residents in Thailand apply at the Revenue Department.
+Yes, if you're filing a PND 90 return.
+Thai citizens get one automatically.
+Foreign residents apply at the Revenue Department.

 References